Vicky Hill (Director)

 Vicky has a Masters qualification in Physiotherapy endorsed in acupuncture and a postgraduate certificate in vocational rehabilitation.
 She has completed training in Mulligan physiotherapy, is a Clinical Pilates instructor who runs regular studio and mat classes at the clinic, and conducts ACC return to work programmes.

 She is the only provider of Pinc and Steel Cancer Rehabilitation in the area.
 Providing the people of Wanaka with the physical rehabilitation vital to enhancing cancer treatments and recovery.
 To complement this she has also trained in complete decongestive therapy for the treatment of Lymphoedema.

-Vicky also has a special interest is in the area of chronic pain and loves educating her patients about the intricacies of pain.
+Vicky also has a special interest is in the area of persistent pain and loves educating her patients about the intricacies of pain.

 Vicky’s other major passions in life are travel, music, cooking and knitting.
 She is a member of the Wanaka Ukulele’s and is also a keen sports person, enjoying climbing, tennis, mountain biking, tramping, wake-boarding and snowboarding.